Quick Answer

 7. Connect with other software engineers and developers who are at a similar level to you: This way, you can learn from each other and discuss potential opportunities.
 While it's great to connect with senior leaders, sometimes the best mentor isn't a VP or a C-Suite executive, but someone who was in your shoes just a few months or years ago.

 Sometimes, your company may not be able to promote you due to budget, changing headcount plans, or other factors that are outside your control.
 In these instances, we recommend looking beyond your company for that Senior Software Engineer role that's perfect for you.
+Based on 0+ technical hires we've made since 2019, the average time to fill an engineering role is 29 days, indicating a consistent demand for qualified talent.

 This is where networking, writing down your accomplishments, and connecting your work to larger, strategic goals can help your search immensely.
 If you can demonstrate to a company that you're already at the level of a senior engineer - they'll be much more likely to hire you for that role.
+We've placed engineers at 549+ startups, many of whom were seeking a step up in their career.
+In our data from 300+ placements, the average salary for placed engineers is ~$252K, highlighting the significant compensation increase often associated with senior roles.